This Island Earth: In popular culture

 The design for the Metaluna Mutant has proved itself to be an iconic look for an alien, and is seen as a precursor to H. R. Giger's design for the Xenomorphs in the Alien franchise.
 This has led to the design being used in several homages, as well as the Metaluna Mutant himself making various appearances in film, television, games, and other forms of pop culture.

 In 1961, Castle Films released a 9-to-12-minute (depending on projector speed) 8 mm segment of the film (with the retitle War of the Planets) for the home audience.

 In Explorers (1985), one of the films that protagonist Ben watches is This Island Earth.
-In that film and this one, the character builds a device with help from an alien so that they may meet.
+In both films, the character builds a device with help from an alien so that they may meet.

 A brief homage to This Island Earth is seen in E.T. the Extra-Terrestrial (1982).
 E.T. turns on the television during a showing of the film, at the scene when Cal and Ruth are being abducted by the aliens, and Cal says, "They're pulling us up!"

-A segment of the television series Wonder Woman (1977) in episode #210 uses space battle footage from the film; the alien planet shown is also recycled This Island Earth footage.
+A segment of the television series Wonder Woman (1977) in episode #210 uses space battle footage from the film; the alien planet shown is also reused This Island Earth footage.

 The album Happy Together (1987) by the a cappella group The Nylons featured a track titled "This Island Earth".

 The video game Zak McKracken and the Alien Mindbenders (1988) contains key references to the film, such as large-headed aliens disguised as humans, communications through interstellar teleconferencing, and an aircraft being pulled into a flying saucer.

-Shock rock metal band GWAR's fourth album, This Toilet Earth (1994), and its companion short-form film Skulhedface, contain numerous references to This Island Earth, including the title, an alien with an over-sized brain posing as a human, and communication between aliens using an interstellar teleconference device.
+Shock rock metal band Gwar's fourth album, This Toilet Earth (1994), and its companion short-form film Skulhedface, contain numerous references to This Island Earth, including the title, an alien with an over-sized brain posing as a human, and communication between aliens using an interstellar teleconference device.

 New Jersey punk rock band The Misfits included a song tribute entitled "This Island Earth" on their album American Psycho (1997).